-Staking pools are created through pool user’s funds merge together to increase the staking size for getting more chances to becoming the validator node in particular blockchain where staking reward will proportional to the user’s individual size of the staking.
+Staking pools are created through pool user’s funds merge together to increase the staking size for getting more chances to becoming the validator node in the particular blockchain where staking reward will proportional to the user’s individual size of the staking.

 Staking pools are effective in networks where the barrier to entry, whether technical or financial, is relatively high.
 Also, staking pools charge fees as user’s percentage of rewards for staking pool setup, maintenance, development.

 Cold staking allows users to lockup or store funds on the offline wallet while still receiving staking rewards.
 In this case, the offline wallet can be used such as a hardware wallet, a paper wallet that brings a significant amount of security of the staking coins.

 Risk of investing the staking coins

 51% Attack can happen on any staking blockchain once the single organization or entity can control the majority staking power of the network.

 In this case, an attack can be caused to double-spending issues, network centralization, modifying the transaction and blockchain, even loss of funds.